Radio and Telly

 What's in the box?

-The BT Vision V-box set-top box is a combined Freeview receiver (for 40 channels of free-to-view TV), digital video recorder, and an Internet-connected box that can download TV content and movies over Broadband.
+The BT Vision+ set-top box is a combined Freeview receiver (for 40 channels of free-to-view TV), digital video recorder, and an Internet-connected box that can download TV content and movies over Broadband.

 Here's some information on the BT Vision box:

-• The v-Box is provided FREE to BT Total Broadband customers that sign up to BT Vision.
+• The v-Box is offered to BT Total Broadband customers that sign up to BT Vision.

 • The box can receive the Freeview TV and Radio channels (subject to Freeview coverage)